hecanjog/pdintro/source/first.rst

 Control Rate Objects
 ====================

+Lets add some GUI objects so we can control our patch interactively.
+The ``[ hslider ]`` and ``[ vslider ]`` objects are sliders you can drag with the mouse to send the corresponding value in a given range to the slider's outlet.
+To make this volume pedal ``[ *~ ]`` object more like a volume pedal, we have to have a way to change its value whenever we want.
+One way to do this is with an ``[ hslider ]``
+GUI object.

 .. image:: hslider_range.png
    :align: center

 .. figure:: control_hsliders.png
    :align: center

+   Adding a couple ``[ hslider ]`` s and number boxes for interactivity.

 Try using the mouse to change the amplitude hslider very fast.
 The zippering sound you hear is the result of the same type of discontinuity we saw with quantization noise.
 Control rate objects only update once every DSP tick - in this case every 1.45ms - and so the ``[ *~ ]`` will hold its value for the duration of each 64 sample tick, and jump to the currently sampled value from the ``[ hslider ]`` on each subsequent tick.

 Zipper noise with control rate driven signal objects.